ShaddyDC/shaddydc.github.io/shaddy.dev/content/posts/micro-exercise-habits/index.md

 I found this whole thing quite silly, so I asked him why he was being ridiculous (I probably was a very judgemental kid).
 He said -- to put words into his mouth because I don't remember his actual words and because he spoke German -- he said, "My boy, perchance peculiar I may seem to some; yet were their own standing challenged, as mine is daily, they should topple as a boulder.
 Why shan't I exploit each lull, however fleeting, to hone both body and mind?"

-"Wow", I thought, "my dad sounds like he's written by a really pretentious blogger to be entertaining."
+"Wow", I thought, "my dad sounds like he's written to be entertaining by a really pretentious blogger."
 But I also thought that he might be on to something.
 So ever since, I have been balancing on one leg while tying my shoes.